ProjectKorra/ProjectKorraWiki/source/general/index.rst

 Downloads
 ===============
 The following are all of ProjectKorra's available resources.
-Only things listed here are official ProjectKorra resources, but there are also community-made addons you can get here!*
+Only things listed here are official ProjectKorra resources, but there are also community-made addons you can get on our `forums`_!*

 - Vanilla
     - `Core`_